 Finally, we used these \gls{sfr} from H$\alpha$ and the reliable spectroscopic redshift sample to place some constraints on the estimated uncertainties in the photo-$z$s and \gls{sfr}.
-Uncertainties are measured from the $16$th and $84$th percentiles of the weighted distribution of \gls{nn} (see Sect.\,\ref{sc:Methodology}).
-To account for the possibility of an under- (or over-) estimation of those uncertainties, we look at the cumulative distribution of $(z_{\rm phot} - z_{\rm spec})/z_{\rm err}$ -- and similarly $(\mathrm{SFR} - \mathrm{SFR}_{\rm H \alpha})/\mathrm{SFR}_{\rm err}$ -- where we expect $68\%$ of these to fall below $1$ if the uncertainties are well-estimated.
+Uncertainties were measured from the $16$th and $84$th percentiles of the weighted distribution of \gls{nn} (see Sect.\,\ref{sc:Methodology}).
+To account for the possibility of an under- (or over-) estimation of those uncertainties, we looked at the cumulative distribution of $(z_{\rm phot} - z_{\rm spec})/z_{\rm err}$ -- and similarly $(\mathrm{SFR} - \mathrm{SFR}_{\rm H \alpha})/\mathrm{SFR}_{\rm err}$ -- where we expect $68\%$ of these to fall below $1$ if the uncertainties are well estimated.
 In contrast, an underestimate would lead to fewer sources within the $1\sigma$ limit, and the opposite would be true for an overestimate.
-These cumulative distributions (‘‘normalized residuals’’, red for redshifts and blue for \gls{sfr}) are reported in Fig.\,\ref{fig:uncertainties}.
+These cumulative distributions (‘normalised residuals’, red for redshifts and blue for \gls{sfr}) are reported in Fig.\,\ref{fig:uncertainties}.
 We find that our uncertainties are slightly underestimated for redshifts ($1\sigma$ level reached for $55\%$ of the sample) and almost spot on for \gls{sfr}.
 We estimate the underestimation of the uncertainties of the photometric redshifts to be a factor of about $1.5$.

 We take the mode of the distribution of uncertainties as the typical values for each parameter, which are $0.05$ for redshifts, $0.11$ for stellar masses, and $0.08$ for \gls{sfr} (on a logarithmic scale).
-The typical uncertainty on \gls{sfr} will be used in the following section for the fit of the \gls{ms}.
+The typical uncertainty on \gls{sfr} are used in the following section for the fit of the \gls{ms}.